 Frequency: Annual

-Website/contact information: https://www.defcon.org/
+Website/contact information: DEFCON

 Competition Name: NYU-CSAW (Cyber Security Awareness Week)

 Description: Designed as an entry-level CTF, this competition requires players to integrate concepts, develop skills, and learn to hack as they go.
 Challenges mimic real-world scenarios modeling various computer security problems.
 To succeed, teams must demonstrate a profound understanding of the roles and ramifications of cyber security in these situations.
 Topics include Pwnable, RE, Web, Crypto, and Forensics.
+The top teams to emerge from Quals will compete on-site at one of CSAW's global regions, vying for the coveted top three places.

-Organizer(s): NYU Tandon School of Engineering OSIRIS Lab (https://www.osiris.cyber.nyu.edu/)
+Organizer(s): NYU Tandon School of Engineering OSIRIS Lab

 Frequency: Annual (April - November)